fossasia/wp-rotatingtweets/readme.txt

 == Upgrade notice ==
 = 0.49 =
-Let's you customise the Twitter 'follow' button
+Lets you customise the Twitter 'follow' button.
+Fixes problem with media links.
+Sorts problem of overlong links reshaping widgets.

 == Changelog ==
 = 0.49 =
-Let's you customise the Twitter 'follow' button
+Lets you customise the Twitter 'follow' button

 = 0.48 =
 More detailed error messages for Wordpress installations unable to access Twitter.